About conversion tracking

 Conversion tracking starts with you creating a conversion action in your AdWords account.
 A conversion action is a specific customer activity that is valuable to your business.
 You can use conversion tracking to track the following kinds of actions:

 - Website actions: Purchases, sign-ups, and other actions that customers complete on your website.
+Learn more about how AdWords tracks website conversions.

 - Phone calls: Calls directly from your ads, calls to a phone number on your website, and clicks on a phone number on your mobile website.
 Learn more about phone call conversion tracking.